Leadership Team

 Donna Schenck-Hamlin is a co-founder and a facilitator of community partnerships with the Institute for Civic Discourse and Democracy.
 She holds a Bachelor’s degree in literature and a Master’s degree in library science from the University of Oregon, with a Master’s degree in musicology from Kansas State University.
 Within ICDD, Donna convenes public conversations in partnership with civic groups, and offers facilitator training for students, faculty, and community organizers.
 Her current issue focus is on assisting the Workforce Solar Housing Partnership to demonstrate new models of energy efficiency and financial sustainability for homeowners.
 Citizen engagement and interaction with complex issues is of particular interest in her work, and she joins researchers in psychology, library science, and planning in studying the self-efficacy of inquiry.

-David Procter is a professor emeritus in the Department of Communication Studies and the founding director of the Institute for Civic Discourse and Democracy as well as the Center for Engagement and Community Development at Kansas State University.
-Since arriving at K-State in 1987, he has worked in partnership with communities across the state.
-He has worked on issues of school consolidation, community strategic planning, heritage museum education, facilitation of community dialogue, and strategies for re-populating rural communities.
+David Procter is a professor emeritus in the School of Media and Communication and the founding director of the Institute for Civic Discourse and Democracy as well as the Center for Engagement and Community Development at Kansas State University.

 For questions about ICDD courses and programs, please use the contact information below.